root-project/web/download/building_root/index.md

 Variables customize how the build will be generated.
 Options are boolean variables, with possible values ON/OFF.
 Options and variables are defined on the CMake command line like this:

     $ cmake -DVARIABLE=value path/to/source
-You can set a variable after the initial CMake invocation to change its value.
+You can set a variable after the initial `CMake` invocation to change its value.
 You can also undefine a variable:

     $ cmake -UVARIABLE path/to/source
-Variables are stored in the CMake cache.
-This is a file named CMakeCache.txt stored at the root of your build directory that is generated by cmake.
+Variables are stored in the `CMake` cache.
+This is a file named `CMakeCache.txt` stored at the root of your build directory that is generated by `cmake`.
 Editing it yourself is not recommended.

-Variables are listed in the CMake cache with the variable name and type separated by a colon.
-You can also specify the variable and type on the CMake command line:
+Variables are listed in the `CMake` cache with the variable name and type separated by a colon.
+You can also specify the variable and type on the `CMake` command line:

     $ cmake -DVARIABLE:TYPE=value path/to/source

-Variables in the CMake cache are 'remembered', so you do not need to type them if you execute cmake command again.
-It is recommended to delete the file CMakeCache.txt to start from a clean configuration.
+Variables in the `CMake` cache are 'remembered', so you do not need to type them if you execute `cmake` command again.
+It is recommended to delete the file `CMakeCache.txt` to start from a clean configuration.